salesforcecli/mcp/README.md

    - Which are my active scratch orgs?
    - Show me all the accounts in the org with alias my-org.
    - Deploy everything in my project to the org with alias my-org.
-   - Do you see any performance or security issues with the Apex code in my DX project?
+   - Do you see any performance or security issues with the code in the MyApexClass.cls file?
    - I see that my Apex code violates the pmd:ApexCRUDViolation rule; can you give me more information about this rule?

 1. To stop, restart, or view the MCP server configuration, run the **MCP: List Servers** command, click `Salesforce DX`, then click the appropriate option.

 ## Configure the DX MCP Server

-Configure the Salesforce DX MCP Server by passing arguments to the `args`option.
-Surround the argument name and its value each in double quotes, and separate all arguments and values with commas.
-Some arguments are Boolean and don't take a value.
+Configure the Salesforce DX MCP Server by passing flags to the `args` option.
+Surround the flag name and its value each in double quotes, and separate all flags and values with commas.
+Some flags are Boolean and don't take a value.

-This example shows three arguments that take a value (`-y`, `--orgs`, and `--toolsets`) and one Boolean argument (`--allow-non-ga-tools`):
+This example shows two flags that take a string value (`--orgs` and `--toolsets`) and one Boolean flag (`--allow-non-ga-tools`):

 ```
      "servers": {